Zenkyōtō: University of Tokyo

 In January 1968, a dispute over the status of graduate students in the University of Tokyo Faculty of Medicine over the new Medical Doctors' Law which restricted employment opportunities and a judgement on a militant student made by the board led to mass protests in the University of Tokyo.
 A Zenkyōtō sprung up at the conflict in the university, and Zenkyōtō students occupied and fought in Yasuda Auditorium, which they had occupied in July, against riot police.
 In January 1969, 8500 riot police were called to Yasuda Auditorium to break up the protest.

 Creation of the National Federation

 With different action committees nationwide participating in solidarity with the Nihon Zenkyōtō, the committees were federated into a nationwide Zenkyōtō, escaping the supervision of the Zengakuren, who often sided with university authorities.
 Committees were organized by levels (students, staff, researchers, etc.) and by departments (humanities, medicine, literature, etc.).
 Each committee had a degree of autonomy.
-Committee members participated in committee debates, and decisions are voted on by a show of hands.
+Committee members participated in committee debates, and decisions were voted on by a show of hands.
 Attempts by universities to arrest leaders of Zenkyōtō were fruitless.
 The National Federation of Zenkyōtō was set up at Hibiya Park in September 1969.
 However, Yoshitaka Yamamoto, leader of the University of Tokyo Zenkyōtō, who chaired the rally at Hibiya Park, was arrested.